pinskylab/kelpEVOL_fq_gz_processing/README.md

 * Identify files with alternate zip files (a normal format is "Blocked GNU Zip Format") and list them in the file `files_w_alternative_zip_format.txt`, and
 * Identify files where one or more sequences don't have a proper fastq format (4 lines per sequence) and list them in the file `files_w_bad_fastq_format.txt`

 You might want to redownload and/or check the format issues with the identified files.
-More details log of checkFQ.sh
+More details in the log of checkFQ.sh

 Execute `checkFQ.sh`
 ```sh